jmsnavarro/fromExcelToCSV_for_Python_2/README.md

 # fromExcelToCSV_for_Python_2
-Version of fromExcelToCSV tool for Python 3 now targeted to Python 2
+Version of fromExcelToCSV tool for Python 3 now targeted to Python 2 for legacy systems.

 A terminal script written in Python that reads Excel rows and export to a pipe-delimited csv file.